The LD Flap Can Include Saline or Silcone Implants in Austin, TX

 A latissimus dorsi flap is an excellent choice for patients who are not good candidates for a DIEP flap, such as those who suffer from a hypercoagulable disorder, do not have enough skin on the chest after cancer surgery, have scarred, have unhealthy chest skin due to radiation, don't have enough abdominal fat, or have had previous flaps or implants that have failed and need an alternative donor site.

 Unless your natural breasts are on the small side, you may need a silicone breast implant placed under the latissimus dorsi flap in a secondary surgery.
-The right type of implant for you is a personal choice, but Dr. Fisher will go through all of the pros and cons of each during your initial consultation.
+The right type of implant for you is a personal choice, but your surgeon will go through all of the pros and cons of each during your initial consultation.

 Austin Plastic & Reconstructive Surgery